 Field Description PaymentToken_id Unique GPS token reference.
 PaymentToken_creator The token service provider (Mastercard or Visa).
 PaymentToken_expdate The expiry date of the token.
 PaymentToken_type The payment token type.
 Defines the technology the token is being held on.
 PaymentToken_status Indicates the status of the token.
 Please note, this can differ from the status of the PAN.
 PaymentToken_creatorStatus Indicates the status as set by the token service provider (Mastercard/Visa) and also on the device itself.
 This adds information around the progress of token setup along with whether a post-setup token is active or not.
 PaymentToken_wallet The wallet provider (e.g., Apple Pay, Google Pay) the token is linked to.
 PaymentToken_deviceType The type of device the token is linked to (e.g., Mobile Phone, watch, tablet).
 PaymentToken_lang The language configured on the device linked to the token (if available).
 PaymentToken_deviceTelNum The telephone number of the device linked to the token.
 PaymentToken_deviceIp The IP address of the device linked to the token.
 PaymentToken_deviceId The device ID of the device linked to the token.
+(Also called the DE124 Payment Application Instance Id at Mastercard and SEIDs (Secure element ID) at Apple.)
 PaymentToken_deviceName The name of the device linked to the token.
 PaymentToken_activationCode The token activation code.
 PaymentToken_activationExpiry The token activation expiry date.
-PaymentToken_activationMethod The token activation method (e.g., 0=none; 1 = SMS)

-Field Description PaymentToken_activationMethodData The token activation method details (e.g., if the activation method is 1 for SMS, then provides the mobile phone number to send the SMS).
+Field Description PaymentToken_activationMethod The token activation method (e.g., $0 = \text{none}$ ; $1 = \text{SMS}$ ) PaymentToken_activationMethodData The token activation method details (e.g., if the activation method is 1 for SMS, then provides the mobile phone number to send the SMS).